Aliases for TRDMT1 Gene

 This gene encodes a protein responsible for the methylation of aspartic acid transfer RNA, specifically at the cytosine-38 residue in the anticodon loop.
 This enzyme also possesses residual DNA-(cytosine-C5) methyltransferase activity.
 While similar in sequence and structure to DNA cytosine methyltransferases, this gene is distinct and highly conserved in its function among taxa. [provided by RefSeq, Jun 2010]

 GeneCards Summary for TRDMT1 Gene

 TRDMT1 (TRNA Aspartic Acid Methyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
-GO annotations related to this gene include RNA binding and DNA (cytosine-5-)-methyltransferase activity.
+Among its related pathways are Gene Expression and tRNA processing.
+Gene Ontology (GO) annotations related to this gene include RNA binding and DNA (cytosine-5-)-methyltransferase activity.